-In FIG. 8b, areas of tFOV 92 with optels 90 having associated temperature-time curves with integral values less than the integral value associated with the color red are mapped to a gray scale and temperature-time curves having integral values corresponding to the color red are shown by a red color symbol.
-More specifically, the combined gray scale and black and white rendered color slope map image of FIG. 8b is formed by combining a gray slope map image of the last thirty-two frames 94 and a color slope map image of the same last thirty-two frames 94.
-The gray scale image is formed by mapping the integral value of like optels 90 in the last thirtytwo frames 94 to a gray scale to form the gray scale map image of FIG. 8b.
-Optels 90 of the color slope map image associated with the color red replace like optels 90 in the gray scale map image and the thus created gray scale/color slope map image is displayed on display 12 to produce the gray scale/color slope map image of FIG. 8b.
-The areas shown by a red color symbol in FIG. 8b are associated with tissue where recent angiogenic activity or angiogenesis has occurred or may be occurring and, therefore; such tissue may require further investigation.
+In FIG. 8b, areas of tFOV 92 with optels 90 having associated temperature-time curves with first or second rates of change greater than the slope associated with the color red are mapped to a gray scale and temperature-time curves having first or second rates of change corresponding to the color red are shown by a red color symbol.
+More specifically, the combined gray scale and black and white rendered color slope map image of FIG. 8b is formed by combining a gray slope map image of the last thirty-two frames 94 acquired over the imaging interval and a color slope map image of the same last thirty-two frames 94.
+The gray scale image is formed by high-pass filtering for each frame 94 the digital value associated with each optel 90.
+The second rate of change is determined for the thus filtered digital values of like optels 90 in each of the last thirty-two frames and the thus determined second rates of change are mapped to a gray scale to form the gray scale map image portion of FIG. 8b.
+The second rate of change for like optels is also mapped to colors, with the color red mapped to second rates of change having the least rate of change to form a color slope map image.
+Optels 90 of the color slope map image associated with the color red replace like optels 90 in the gray scale map image and the thus created gray scale/color slope image is displayed on display 12 to produce the gray scale/color slope image of FIG. 8b.
+The areas shown by a red color symbol in FIG. 8b are associated with tissue where recent angiogenic activity or angiogenesis has occurred or may be occurring and, therefore, such tissue may require further investigation.

 The combined gray scale and black and white rendered color slope map image of FIG. 8b also clearly illustrates the vascular structure within patient P's breasts 114 providing further information of diagnostic value to the physician.
 It has been noted empirically that breasts 114 which exhibit a complex or highly irregular vascular structure such as shown in FIG. 9, is considered suspicious and indicates that this patient P is at greater risk for contracting breast cancer than if the vascular structure were more regular.
-By virtue of being able to detect and display the vascular structure of breasts 114 in some detail, the present invention makes possible early detection of processes such as angiogenesis associated with neoplastic disease such as breast cancer, and the anatomical structures or physiological features which represent risk factors associated with neoplastic disease such as breast cancer, thereby permitting patient P to take action, such as elimination of "life style" risk factors, long before a tumor is palpable and at a time when changes a patient P may undertake in their personal lifestyle may prevent development of breast cancer.
+By virtue of being able to detect and display the vascular structure of breasts 114 in some detail, the present invention makes possible early detection of processes such as angiogenesis associated with neoplastic disease such as breast cancer, and the anatomical structures or physiological features which represent risk factors associated with neoplastic disease such as breast cancer, thereby permitting patient P to take some action, such as elimination of "life style" risk factors, long before a tumor is palpable and at a time when changes a patient P may undertake in their personal lifestyle may prevent development of breast cancer.